What Laws Do Minnesota Airbnb Hosts Need to Follow?

 • Rental of its residential property by the owner is an isolated incident, not made in the normal course of business

 Many Minnesota cities and towns have short-term rental laws.
 Property owners are typically required to obtain a rental license to rent out their property.
-The requirements necessary to obtain the license vary greatly based on different city law.
-The licenses ensure owners comply with local building and fire code.
-Owners must also review local zoning code to ensure short-term rentals are not prohibited in the property location.
-The cities of St. Paul and Rochester appear to be the only Minnesota cities that impose a local sales tax on short-term lodging.
-Finally, don’t forget that if your property is subject to a homeowner’s association agreement, that will present another layer of regulation property owners must comply with before listing their property for AirBnB rental or other short-term rental.
+The requirements to obtain the license vary greatly based on city laws.
+The licenses ensure owners comply with local building and fire codes.
+Owners must also review local zoning codes to ensure short-term rentals are not prohibited in the property location.

 Before a property owner decides to begin renting out their real property for short-term rentals, they should sit down with an experienced Minnesota real estate attorney who can provide advice before problems arise with their new business venture.
 For more information on this area, check out our overview of real estate laws.